mahmudmardini/CV-Gaussian-Median-Noise-Filters/README.md

 ```

 ### Note:
-you can see project's code without using any IDE in 'CV_Filters_Codes.py' file.
+You can see project code without using any IDE in 'CV Filters Codes.py' file.
 To open the project you need to import 'main.ipynb' file using Jupyter Notebook.